StroeerSE/StroeerBeaconSDK_Android/readme.md

 ```java
 StroeerProxityApi.getInstance(this).addSystemAdvertisingId(true)
 ```
-Use this method to specify that the Sdk should append the Google advertising id to each analytics-event
+Use this method to specify that the SDK should append the Google advertising id to each analytics-event

 ### DebugMode